Lawsuits against supernatural beings: Ernie Chambers

 In the U.S. state of Nebraska, State Senator Ernie Chambers filed a suit in 2008 against God, seeking a permanent injunction against God's harmful activities, as an effort to publicize the issue of public access to the court system.
 The suit was dismissed because God could not be properly notified, not having a fixed address.
 The Judge stated, "Given that this court finds that there can never be service effectuated on the named defendant this action will be dismissed with prejudice".
 The senator, assuming God to be singular and all-knowing, responded "The court itself acknowledges the existence of God.
 A consequence of that acknowledgement is a recognition of God's omniscience.
 Since God knows everything, God has notice of this lawsuit."

 Nebraska media inaccurately reported that Chambers filed the lawsuit in response to another lawsuit that he considered to be frivolous and inappropriate.
 Chambers clarified that, on the contrary, his intention was to demonstrate that no lawsuit should be considered frivolous.
 He feels anyone should be able to sue anyone else, "Little Orphan Annie no less than Daddy Warbucks and Warren Buffett."
 By suing God he "emphasized that attempts by the Legislature to prohibit the filing of any lawsuit would run afoul of the Nebraska Constitution's guarantee that the doors to the courthouse must be open to everyone."

-In response to Chambers' case, two responses were filed.
+Two responses to Chambers' case were filed.
 The first was from a Corpus Christi lawyer, Eric Perkins, who wanted to answer the question "what would God say".
 The second was filed in Douglas County, Nebraska District Court.
 The source of the second response, claiming to be from God, is unclear as no contact information was given.